 The strip like crofts and patchwork of walls run at right angles off the main street and date back to medieval times.
 The village is built along this single street running up to the church of St John the Baptist, with its' graceful spire topped by a weather vane in the shape of a locust.
 Behind the church is Chelmorton Low (low in the Peak perversely signifies a height) and from here the delightful Illy Willy Water stream runs down through the village.
 Opposite the church is the village pub, The Church Inn is a family friendly pub serving great homemade dishes and local ales.
 It also has a great outdoor seating area for whiling away a summer evening.
 Booking a table is recommended.
 Further afield you will find the pretty market towns of Bakewell and Buxton less than 10 minutes drive from the cottage.
 Here you will find an abundance of local businesses and independent retailers selling lots of lovely things.

-Ingle Cottage is a short drive (or an hours country walk!) to oa great country pub The Royal Oak at Hurdlow which boasts an expansive menu of home-cooked food.
-Also the recently refurbished pub with pizzeria at The Bull I' Th' Thorn offering homemade wood fired pizza with fresh dough made daily by our Italian chef, tasty burgers and classic British pub meals on the menu.
+Ingle Cottage is a short drive (or an hours country walk!) to a great country pub The Royal Oak at Hurdlow which boasts an expansive menu of home-cooked food including excellent Sunday roasts and delicious desserts.

 The address of Ingle Cottage is: